zsk612/tp/docs/DeveloperGuide.md

     - This class will invoke cleanup method for the components when necessary.

 In addition to that, the architecture of The Schwarzenegger is broken down into several packages, mainly the following:
-- `Ui`: This class mainly handles the UI of the application.
+- `Ui`: This class mainly handles the interactions with user of the application.
 - `Parser`: This class mainly handles the parsing and handling of user commands.
 - `Command`: This class handles the type of command.
 - `Profile`: This class manages the data of the user.